Welcome Letter

 to bring your own to make sure you have your preferred items.

-leave the door open for a while to dry out.
+washer, please leave the door open for a while to dry.

 The TVs use two remotes and there are detailed instructions to make them easy to use.
-Check out Channel 36 – The Resort
+Check out Channel 2 – The Beach

 Channel for more local information.

-gas turned off and put the cover back on only when the grill has cooled.
+to get the gas turned off and put the cover back on only when the grill has cooled.
+If the gas runs out, a tank exchange can be

 Gas Fireplace can be used but be sure to keep little hands away from the glass.
 There is an emergency cut-off in the garage.